 Back to this current wave of grief, I walked out of my daughters room and stopped at the top of the stairs balling.
 I was feeling like the fire in my heart was coming out through my throat.
 While holding my chest I walked down stairs straight to the kitchen so I could get Maxwell his seizure medicine and begin his night time routine.
 I couldn’t contain my tears, so I grabbed Maxwell and told him why I was crying.
 I told him how much I loved him and reassured him Mommy would be o.k.
 Before tucking Maxwell into bed we sang brothers song together (You are my sunshine).
 As I left Maxwell’s room I felt grateful and devastated all at once.
 Grateful for every single moment I’m alive to hold my children and kiss them good night, it is such an honor.
 Devastated that Patryk was not here to be a part of our family, he truly would have been obsessed with being a big brother.

 Now I’m fully aware that the time is here where I struggle the most with my grief.
 I’m writing this personal post as my first combat tool.
-I also wanted to share something with the world, something more personal than I’ve ever shared before.
-It’s a video of my beautiful, talented, silly, smart, vivacious, courageous, loving and kind hearted son, Patryk on his 5th and final birthday…
+I miss you my beautiful, talented, silly, smart, vivacious, courageous, loving and kind hearted son.

 Getting ready to send balloons to heaven this Sunday and I just want to say…